 The Amalfi Coast is trending on Instagram right now, as is the style that goes with it.
 Of course it’s tempting to adapt to the trends on Instagram, but I’m going to try to keep it low-key and stick to my usual outfits (the ones that I wear in Paris, too).
 Keeping in mind that I’m traveling on a boat, I forced myself to bring only essential wardrobe pieces and accessories that can be worn in several outfits.

 That includes a few colorful wrap dresses, a Levi’s jean skirt and some tops to pair with it, a pair of flat sandals and a pair of high heels, a basket bag and a lot of swimsuits since that’s what I’m going to be wearing most of the time.
 Beside the swimsuits, the rest of the looks are pretty much the same as what I usually wear in Paris.
 Whenever I’m abroad, I can always recognize Parisian women.
 With just a messy bun, simply cut dresses, Repetto ballerina flats, and a relaxed attitude, they’re a little laid-back with a touch of je ne sais quoi.

-Keep reading to see what I’ll be packing for my summer getaway to the Amalfi Coast.
+Keep reading to see the travel essentials I’ll be packing for my summer getaway to the Amalfi Coast.

 My all-time favorite brand for dresses!
 I’m just in love with everything and couldn’t bring myself to pick one color, so I actually bought this dress in three prints.

 Like Longchamp and Eres, here’s another French brand that’s perfected the art of summer wear.
 A true must for sandals.

 This is a piece of luggage I would love to own—classic, timeless, and chic.
 I would especially enjoy if it had my initials on it!

 Another brand I love, by Pia Arrobio.
 The clothes are as stylish as their owner!
 This is the one dress I chose to match with my travel destination.